 01 of 05

 Make the Most of Camera Settings

 Most cameras have a setting for action shots to help you capture your furry moving target.
 Decide ahead of time if you plan to print photos or leave them on the internet or your computer.
 For print, you will want at least 200 dpi (dots per inch) or better—this is a higher resolution—so the images will not be fuzzy when you enlarge them.
 Setting at a high resolution also lets you crop the picture taken from a distance and enlarge to a quality close up.
 Photos posted online only need a resolution of 72 dpi.

 Predict Great Photo Ops

 You know your pets best, especially their routines or their special habits.
 Maybe Sheba drinks from her bowl every morning as you brush your teeth, or Duke brings his toy for tug-games during the evening news.
 So, be prepared and anticipate the shot before you take it.
 Have your camera ready so you can snap the photo without hunting for the camera or chasing after the puppy.

 Too much stuff in the background takes the focus off of your puppy.
 So clear the area beforehand to reduce visual distractions in the photo.
 Digital cameras have great software packages for editing.
 Also, there are a number of web-based applications that have basic editing tools, fun filters, stickers, frames, and add-ons.
 If the photo's backdrop is too busy with children, toys, or piles of laundry, crop it out, and make the puppy the star of the photo.

 Check The Light

-Use natural light if at all possible.
-Shooting under fluorescent or other artificial sources can make colors look odd.
+In most cases, you will want to use natural light when possible.
+Shooting under fluorescent or other artificial light sources can make colors look odd.
 A spotlight can create shadows you may not want.
-And when the flash goes off, it nearly always creates glowing eyes or even red eye.Continue to 5 of 5 below.
+And if you end up using flash, it nearly always creates glowing eyes or red eye if your camera is pointed directly into the eyes of the animal.Continue to 5 of 5 below.

 05 of 05